JetstreamAQ/Cubic-Zirconia/README.md

 Finally, invite the bot into your server and run it with `python3 main.py`.

 Alternatively, you can utilize the provided `run.sh` script.
-However, if you have not setup a virtual environment for the bot
+However, if you have not setup a virtual environment for the bot then you can comment out the second last line: `. bot-env/bin/activate`

 ### Installing Only The Needed Cogs